-Our CABATM platform encompasses two strategies.
-The CARTA (chimeric antigen receptor T cells for autoimmunity) strategy is designed to achieve transient depletion of all B cells following a single infusion, allowing for the elimination disease-causing B cells and subsequent repopulation by healthy B cells, providing potentially meaningful clinical responses to patients without long-term immunosuppression.
-The CAART (chimeric autoantibody T cells) strategy is designed to engineer T cells to express CAARs that selectively engage and eliminate pathogenic B cells.
-Our CAARs build upon the scientific foundation of CARs, differing primarily in the use of the antigen rather than an antibody fragment, which enables the CAAR T cells to serve as a "decoy" for specific autoreactive B cell receptors expressed on the surface of B cells.
-This allows these pathogenic B cells to engage with the CAAR T cells instead of benign antigens, resulting in their elimination.
-We believe our CABATM platform has potential applicability across dozens of autoimmune diseases.
+Our proprietary CABATM platform encompasses two strategies.
+The CARTA approach is designed to achieve transient but complete depletion of all B cells following a single infusion, allowing for the elimination of disease-causing B cells and subsequent repopulation by healthy B cells.
+This strategy may be able to reset the immune system, providing potentially meaningful clinical responses to patients off immunosuppressive therapies.
+The legacy CAART approach is designed to engineer T cells to express CAARs that selectively engage and eliminate only disease-causing B cells.
+We believe our CABATM platform has the potential to enable complete and durable responses for a broad range of autoimmune diseases.